shader-slang/shader-slang.github.io/docs/reflection-api.md

 metadata->isParameterLocationUsed(SLANG_PARAMETER_CATEGORY_VARYING_INPUT, spaceIndex, registerIndex, isUsed);
 ```

-## Report the complete layout information
+## Report the Complete Layout Information

-### Iterating entry points
+### Iterating Entry Points
 Slang Reflection API also provides information about entry points.
 This information can be accessed from `slang::EntryPointReflection`.

-Here is an example of how you can iterate the entry points,
+Here is an example of how you can iterate the entry points:

 ```cpp
 SlangUInt entryPointCount = shaderReflection->getEntryPointCount();
 for(SlangUInt ee = 0; ee < entryPointCount; ee++)